Frequently Asked Questions

 I have documents from the health department or my former school.
 Do I still need to complete the UCF Immunization form?

-Yes, your bio/demographic information and signature are required on the form.
+Yes, your bio/demographic information is required on the form.
 Copies of your other records can then be attached to the form and submitted.
 Please ensure that the additional documents include all the vaccinations required by UCF.

 I was in the military.
 Doesn’t this prove that I’ve had all my immunizations?